wdas/unf/doc/sphinx/getting_started.rst

 .. note::

-    The :class:`Broker` is using a default Dispatcher called "StageDispatcher" to create an autonomous Unf notice for each existing Usd notice.
-It is possible to override this dispatcher or create new one if you need different notices to be triggered.
+    The :class:`Broker` is using a :ref:`dispatcher <dispatchers>` to emit an autonomous notice for each Usd notice.

 Let's now edit the stage once again with the :term:`Usd` API::